darkpills/blackserial/README.md

 BlackSerial is a python wrapper for different gadget chain serializers.
 It is designed to be used during Blackbox pentesting or Bugbounty where you suspect a deserialisation user input but you don't have the code to identify or craft a gadget chain.

-Its first objective is not to make the full RCE exploitation, but only to identify working gadget chain on a blackbox code base. **It prioritizes out of band interact/collaborator dns callback**.
+Its first objective is not to make the full RCE exploitation, but only to identify working gadget chain on a blackbox code base.
+It prioritizes out of band interact/collaborator dns callback.
 You can detect the good gadget chain by putting `%%chain_id%%` in your payload for instance.
 Then use directly the serializer.

-It attempts to generate all possible chains, managing the 🤯 **burden of the different chains input formats** 🤯 and tools.
+It attempts to generate all possible chains, managing the 🤯 burden of the different chains input formats and tools.
 You may have experienced it if you tried to write a simple bash script to iterate over all the gadget chains supported by the tool.
 It outputs the results in a file so it can be used directly in Burp Intruder for instance.

 This tool implement or invent no new technique.
 It is just a mashup of different tools.